 - Make sure you know the refuse collection days.

 Please note that the accommodation list is made available to you free of charge.
 Cornwall College has compiled the list to assist you with securing accommodation close to our academic hubs.
 The Cornwall College Group does not guarantee that the properties are safe or meet your requirements.
 This is not a vetted or approved list.
 You must rely upon your own inspection and enquiries.
 We do not recommend that you secure a property and sign into a tenancy agreement without first having viewed it.
 Should you have any queries about the tenancy, you should take your own independent legal advice.
-The Cornwall College Group accepts no responsibility for any losses or damage arising to any student or student’s property as a result of securing accommodation in a property which is included in this accommodation list.
+The Cornwall College Group accepts no responsibility for any losses or damage arising to any student or a student’s property as a result of securing accommodation in a property which is included in this accommodation list.
 The Cornwall College Group has the right to remove any property from this list should any relevant concerns be brought to attention.
 Landlords providing accommodation for FE students (16-18 years old) must have an enhanced DBS check prior to going on the accommodation list.
 Please note that if you choose accommodation for over 18’s where the landlord is not required to be DBS checked, you must make your own checks to assess suitability for yourselves.

 Latest accommodation available…